6 Top Tips for Fire Protection in the Workplace

 The main duties of the ‘responsible person’ include performing Fire Risk Assessments, undergoing fire risk reductions, including installing fire protection and safety equipment, and co-ordinating fire alarm drills.
 It is important that your designated fire safety officer has a comprehensive and thorough knowledge and practical understanding of fire, the building itself and general fire precautions and safety.
 As their main responsibility is to ensure that, in the event of a fire, everyone can escape quickly and easily, they must also have the skills necessary to plan and practice safe evacuation processes.

-It can sometimes be incredibly helpful, and is often a legal requirement, to ensure your designated ‘responsible person’ has sufficient fire protection and safety training and experts within the fire safety industry, such as Elite Fire, offer a selection of courses that can benefit your workplace as a whole, including Fire Warden Training and Basic Fire Training.
+It can sometimes be incredibly helpful, and is often a legal requirement, to ensure your designated ‘responsible person’ has sufficient fire protection and safety training and experts within the fire safety industry, such as Scutum Group, offer a selection of courses that can benefit your workplace as a whole, including Fire Warden Training and Basic Fire Training.

 #3 Choose and install the right fire alarm system for your premises